OpenPerceptionX/Openpilot-Deepdive/README.md

 # Openpilot-Deepdive
-Our insights of Openpilot, a deepdive project on it
+:microphone:: The official repo of `Openpilot-Deepdive` has been transfered to [OpenDriveLab/Openpilot-Deepdive](https://github.com/OpenDriveLab/Openpilot-Deepdive) for follow-up maintenance.
+Check it out!